Air Core Inductor Calculator

 Advantages:

-- High Power Handling Capacity: Air-core inductors have a high power handling capacity due to their ferromagnetic-free structure.
+• High Power Handling Capacity: Due to ferromagnetic-free structure.

 Disadvantages: